TheGeekOnSkates/breakaway-basic/README.md

 * Added the `CURSOR ON/OFF` instruction
 * Set up the Linux version to use GNU readline, including history
 * Set up the Escape key to stop running the current program
+* Added the `ASC(""{character}"")` instruction to get the ASCII character codes (like in Commodore BASICs); note that for now it's just ASCII; Unicode characters like "▄" are not supported yet.
 * Added the `CONT` instruction to continue the program (pick up where it left off)
 * Added the `ROWS()` and `COLUMNS()` functions for getting the terminal size
 * Added the `RC()` function to get the return value of the last `SYS` instruction